invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/framework/deprecated/transco-assemblies.md

 ## Example

-1. Create an extensions.xml file using the above XML in the Extensions section and upload it to the extensions subfolder mentioned.
+1. Create an `extensions.xml` file using the above XML in the Extensions section and upload it to the extensions subfolder mentioned.
 2. Create a project TVH.Sample and add a class named "Common".
 Within the class add the code found in the **Assemblies** section.
-Upload the dll for this project to the assemblies subfolder.
+Upload the DLL for this project to the assemblies subfolder.
-3. Create a Transco config **transcoAssemblies.xml** and set the Assembly and BTM/XSLT ex: `<Mapping Assembly="extensions.xml" XSLT="transcoAssemblies.xslt" />`
+3. Create a Transco config `transcoAssemblies.xml` and set the Assembly and BTM/XSLT ex: `<Mapping Assembly="extensions.xml" XSLT="transcoAssemblies.xslt" />`
-4. Create an XSLT file **transcoAssemblies.xslt** using the XML in the XSLT section and upload it to the **transcoconfigsstore** container.
+4. Create an XSLT file `transcoAssemblies.xslt` using the XML in the XSLT section and upload it to the `transcoconfigsstore` container.

 The following files need to be present in storage before triggering the request:

-* transcoconfigsstore/transcoAssemblies.xslt
+* `transcoconfigsstore/transcoAssemblies.xslt`
-* transcoconfigsstore/transcoAssemblies.xml
+* `transcoconfigsstore/transcoAssemblies.xml`
-* transcoconfigsstore/assemblies/TVH.Sample.dll
+* `transcoconfigsstore/assemblies/TVH.Sample.dll`
-* transcoconfigsstore/extensions/extensions.xml
+* `transcoconfigsstore/extensions/extensions.xml`

 ## HTTP Request Test

-Target the transco Web App on your resource group, example: `https://invictus-dev-we-sft-transcoapp.azurewebsites.net/api/v1/transco`
+Target the Transco Web App on your resource group, example: `https://invictus-dev-we-sft-transcoapp.azurewebsites.net/api/v1/transco`

 Request: